Rosa × damascena: History

-Other accounts state that the ancient Romans brought it to their colonies in England, and a third account is that the physician of King Henry VIII gifted him one circa 1540.
+Other accounts say that the ancient Romans brought it to their colonies in England or that a physician of King Henry VIII, Thomas Linacre, gave him one circa 1540.
+The latter claim is dubious because Linacre died in 1524, 16 years before the rose's introduction to the royal garden.

 There is a history of fragrance production in Kabul Province of Afghanistan from the Damask rose.
 An attempt has been made to restore this industry as an alternative for farmers who produce opium.

 The flower, known in Hawaiian as Lokelani, is the official flower of the Island of Maui.

-Nirad Chaudhuri, the Bengali writer, recalls that Hindus in East Bengal did not cultivate it because it was "looked upon as an Islamic flower".
+The Bengali writer Nirad Chaudhuri recalls that Hindus in East Bengal did not cultivate it because it was "looked upon as an Islamic flower".

 Cultivation

-Rosa × damascena is optimally cultivated in hedge rows to help protect the blooms from wind damage and to facilitate harvesting them.
+Rosa × damascena is optimally cultivated in hedgerows to help protect the blooms from wind damage and facilitate harvesting.
 In Bulgaria, damask roses are grown in long hedges, while in Turkey, individual plants are spaced apart along trenches.
 Gathering the flowers is intense manual labor.
-The harvesting period for roses is dependent on weather conditions and locations: between as long as a month in cooler conditions, or as short as 16-20 days in hotter seasons.
+The harvesting period for roses depends on weather and location and can be as long as a month in cooler conditions and as short as 16-20 days in hotter seasons.

 Rose oil

-Iran, Bulgaria and Turkey are the major producers of rose oil from the different cultivars of Rosa × damascena.
-France and India also contribute significantly to the world market.
+Iran, Bulgaria, and Turkey are the major producers of rose oil from the cultivars of Rosa × damascena.
+France and India also contribute significantly to the market.

 The cultivation of the "Bulgarian rose" as Rosa × damascena has been developed since Roman times.
 It is cultivated for commercial use in an area in the vicinity of Kazanlak and Karlovo in Bulgaria called the "Valley of Roses".
 The distillate from these roses is called "Bulgarian rose oil" and "Bulgarian rose otto".
-While families still operate their own small distilleries and produce what is denominated "village oil", the commercialization of rose oil as a high quality product is carefully regulated by a state cooperative in the Isparta region of Turkey.
-The roses are still grown by the small family farms but the flowers are brought to stills established and regulated by the cooperative for distillation and quality control.
+Families still operate small distilleries and produce what is denominated "village oil", but a state cooperative in Turkey's Isparta region carefully regulates the commercialization of rose oil.
+The roses are still grown by the family farms but are brought to stills established and regulated by the cooperative for distillation and quality control.